 Introduction

-The United States proposes that ITU-R Working Party (WP) 5C consider the proposed revisions to Recommendation ITU-R M.1762 F.1762
+The United States proposes that ITU-R Working Party (WP) 5C consider the proposed revisions to ITU-R Recommendation F.1762 with a view towards elevating the document to a DNR at the next ITU-R 5C Meeting.
+Annex 10 to Document 5C/384-E - 25 May 2023 carries over this document from the last cycle to this current cycle despite not being considered at the last WP 5C meeting.

+The proposed edits are highlighted in yellow.

 Attachment: Draft revision to Recommendation ITU-R F.1762 – Characteristics of enhanced applications for high frequency (HF) radiocommunication systems